MOTO-GUZZI V7 CLASSIC (2008 - 2012) Review

 Reliability & build quality

 Next up: ValueDeliciously executed.
 The Moto Guzzi V7 Classic’s paint is deep and creamy plus there’s a myriad of details ranging from the chromed brakes and gear pedals and neat twin horns to the understated but classy mirror-finish pillion grab handles under the seat.
-It all reminds of Ducati’s £1000 pricier GT1000 Sport Classic.
+It all reminds of Ducati’s £1000 pricier at the time GT1000 Sport Classic.

 Value vs rivals